 So, you should see results in the tool (for email sending domains) within 72 hours after updating your DNS records.

 Is my email flow configured correctly?

-While implementing DMARC you will use the DMARC data to analyze your current email flows.
-You can do this by checking the data and verifying that your sending sources are configured correctly.
+While deploying DMARC you should use the DMARC data to analyse all your sending email sources.
+You can do this by checking the DMARC data and verifying that your sending sources are configured correctly.